Muhammad Said Khan (Shirvan): Later life

 Following disastrous defeat of Fathali in battle of Gavdushan, Muhammad Said was reinstated in New Shamakhi as a vassal in order to retain Quba suzerainty over Shirvan.
 Poruchik Pavel Batyrev, who visited the region at the time, reported that Muhammad Said “had no authority of his own and obeys Fatali Khan in all matters.”
 Aghasi Khan also returned to rule Shirvan Khanate in 1774 from his base in Alvand.
 Aghasi seemingly also accepted vassalage to Fatali Khan.

 Ottoman sultan Abdulhamid I approached Caucasian khans in an effort to forge an alliance against Heraclius II and Russians.
 Both Muhammad Said Khan and Aghasi Khan, addressing the Ottoman governor of Çıldır, expressed readiness to join a mutual military operation in 1775/1776.

 Alarmed by reunited brothers, seeking to exploit the situation through dynastic politics, Fatali Khan agreed to a marriage alliance—his sister Fatma Khanum was promised to Muhammad Said’s son, Muhammad Rza in 1779.
 This move was designed to neutralise Muhammad Said as a political threat and to sow discord between the brothers - a decision that enraged Aghasi Khan, who then left his refuge in Alvand and demanded sole authority from his elder brother.
 Muhammad Riza on the other hand, fled to court of Fatali Khan, who soon launched punitive invasion onto Shirvan.
 Though the two brothers united against him, they were defeated—Muhammad Said fled to Shaki, and Aghasi returned to Alvand.
 Despite several attempts at reconciliation, including sending gifts to Fatali Khan, their political position continued to weaken.
 Multiple sources confirm that Fatali Khan subsequently appointed Muhammad Rza as vassal khan of Shirvan.
 According to Adolf Berzhe, he ruled for 3 years.

 According to Mirza Hasan Alkadari, Fatali Khan, angered by the brothers’ support for the Avar ruler Umma Khan, had both Aghasi and Muhammad Said arrested and executed in Baku.
 According to Butkov, his death was ordered by Fath Ali Khan and he was executed alongside his two sons in Salyan, 1788.
 Abbasgulu Bakikhanov characterizes him as someone "with a pure heart and a changeable disposition."
+Jacob Reineggs, who visited him towards end of his reign, described him as "an old, quiet, and honest man: for he has experienced frequent and tragic fates of all possible changes, which have made him indifferent toward hope and fear."